olivercalazans/seeker/README.md

 <h1 align="center"> Seeker </h1>

-**Seeker** is a command-line tool developed in Rust for network analysis and exploration.
-It allows users to gather information about active devices and services, providing a simple and efficient interface for Linux users.
+**Seeker** is a command-line tool developed in Rust for network exploration, device and service enumeration, and offensive security testing on Linux.
+It provides a compact, efficient interface for scanning, probing, and capturing network data, aimed at defenders and red‑teamers alike.
 What it can do:

 <br>